hanserikbratt/telepresence/README.md

 # telepresence
 Source code for the telepresence project.
 The aim of the project was to control a camera gimbal using the Oculus Rift DK2

+##Setup of existing system
+For setting up the prototype on the preinstalled working system, one needs to do a few things:

+Firstly, if you want the system to run globally you should follow the steps described in the **Server** section.
+Also you should see to that the ip adresses in the global scripts is the ip adress for your global server.

+On the RPis both the global scripts and the local ones are setup with crontab to run at startup, all though the global scripts can take some time before connecting.
+The only thing needed to be done is to plug in the ethernet connections and to connect the power source. **Make sure the power plug is set to 5 Volts!**.

+On the Oculus PC, make sure that you have started the Virtual Desktop software and hit F9 to start the SBS mode with distortion if needed.
+After this, start the **gui.pyw** script and either run it locally or globally.
+On local mode the IP adress to the main raspberry pi needs to be inserted.
+This IP adress should be 10.0.1.35 when connected to the office router.
+Also, make sure that the global server adress is changed in the script if you have chosen to run the server at a different adress.

 ##Raspberry pi setup
 For setting up one Raspberry Pi you need at least these things: